utiko/Applozic-iOS-SDK/README.md

 Open source iOS Chat and Messaging SDK that lets you add real time messaging in your mobile (android, iOS) applications and website.

+Works for both Objective-C and Swift.

+It is a light weight Objective-C Chat SDK.

 Features: